nprapps/nprapps.github.com/_posts/2019-09-27-heat-income.markdown

 ## Fun With Satellites

 As it turns out, that data can come from a number of places, like local surveys, extrapolation from weather stations and satellites.
 The last one was what really interested me.
 Satellites don’t cover only limited areas like weather stations do, and they sometimes have enough detail to map relatively granular geographies, like neighborhoods.
 But could government-run satellites really detect heat on the ground?
-I thought they were mostly used for Cold War-esque military spying or for monitoring severe weather, not day-to-day temperature checkups in remote parts of the country.

 Unfortunately for my plans of making this a quick-turn data story, satellite data was something I’d never touched before.
 In fact, it was something I’d actively avoided — I used to work with a mapping specialist who handled all our geographic data needs, and the idea of touching anything more complicated than a simple shapefile overwhelmed me before I even sat down at the computer.

 So I sent out a Bat-Nerd Signal on the [News Nerdery Slack channel](https://newsnerdery.org/) to people in other newsrooms who do these kinds of things.
-Someone there pointed me to a former colleague of his who now works with satellite data for a living, and a brief background conversation with that person opened up a messy box of terms I’d never heard before: Landsat, [EarthExplorer](https://earthexplorer.usgs.gov/), bands, collections and AOIs.
+Someone there pointed me to a former colleague of his who now works with satellite data for a living, and a brief background conversation with that person opened up a box of terms I’d never heard before: Landsat, [EarthExplorer](https://earthexplorer.usgs.gov/), bands, collections and AOIs.

 ![Earthexplorer screenshot](/img/earthexplorer.png)

 But having someone like that on your side when you’re digging through complex data for the first time is invaluable.
-As it turned out, these NASA/USGS satellites do measure heat through thermal sensors, roughly twice a month at every point in the U.S. There are years of this data available online, and even more exciting (for me), there is [an API](https://github.com/sat-utils/sat-search) written by Development Seed that makes it accessible it with computer code.
+As it turned out, these NASA/USGS satellites do measure heat through thermal sensors, roughly twice a month at every point in the U.S.

 This meant that, in theory, we would be able to automate what those researchers did in Baltimore for anywhere in the country we wanted to.
 Instead of using stations wagons, we’d use satellites.